-Table 72: KEY PRIORITY AREAS OF MOPANI DISTRICT MUNICIPALITY
+Table 71: KEY PRIORITY AREAS OF MOPANI DISTRICT MUNICIPALITY

-КРА STRATEGIC OBJECTIVE Key Priority issues Motivation Municipal Transformation and Organisational Development To inculcate entrepreneurial and intellectual capabilities.
-To strengthen record keeping & knowledge management Skills development Filing system and safety.
-E- filing.
-In order to achieve the goal Entrepreneurial and Intellectual Capability, it is necessary to accelerate the development of skills within the municipality.
-To ensure positive gain in the changing environment where Council gets elected every 5 years, it is imperative that strategies are developed such that knowledge gained is knowledge stored.
+KPA STRATEGIC OBJECTIVE Key Priority issues Motivation Municipal Transformation and Organisational Development To inculcate entrepreneurial and intellectual capabilities.
+Skills development In order to achieve the goal Entrepreneurial and Intellectual Capability, it is necessary to accelerate the development of skills within the municipality.
+To strengthen record keeping & knowledge management Filing system and safety.
+E-filing.
 Basic Service Delivery To accelerate sustainable infrastructure and maintenance in all sectors of development.
 Most human settlements are located in scarce river catchments.
 Many water schemes suffer huge water losses not only due to the lack of technical capacity, but also because of the decaying infrastructure To have integrated infrastructure development.
 Intergovernmental coordination in infrastructure development It is imperative for socio-economic growth in the Mopani District Area that sector departments, municipal management & other key stakeholders and role-players work together to create an environment of improved service delivery and growth.
 The delivery of infrastructural initiatives is challenged in that projects are not implemented and completed within specified timeframes, budget and quality & achievement of intended objectives.
 This results in MDM experiencing funds rolled over in a situation of high deficiency To improve community safety, health and social well-being Health services, environmental and basic services District is dominated by agric sector with citrus, mangoes, bananas, avocados, litchis and vegetables.
 Most of the farming land is subject to land claim and settlement processes need to be accelerated.
 The District is blessed with immense beauty and survival of thousands of species to be protected.
 Ensure effective management of non renewable natural resources.

-Local Economic Development To promote economic sectors of the District Environment conjusive for economic development Being in proximity with the internationally acclaimed Kruger National park and the Great Limpopo Transfrontier park, the District has awesome opportunity to embrace.
+Local Economic Development Environment conjusive for economic development Being in proximity with the internationally acclaimed Kruger National park and the Great Limpopo Transfrontier park, the District has awesome opportunity to embrace.
 The District also has a variety of natural and cultural resources to promote.

 Spatial Rationale To have efficient, effective, economic and integrated use of land space.
 Optimal use of land space Need to increase access locally and outwardly for transportation of goods.
 Resolving conflicts.
 Financial Viability To increase revenue generation and implement financial control systems Sound financial management and reduction of dependency Local Municipalities owe the MDM approx. R1 bil in water services.
 To ensure that the funds owed to MDM for water services provided are resolved, WSP agreement (SLA) with LMs must be implementation.
 Essential to the adherence to the demand management plan, is to ensure quorated bid committee sittings per schedule are adhered to.
-Good Governance and Public Participation Promoting democracy and sound governance Inclusive Sound governance In order to have open and transparent decision- making and sound governance practices in the district it will be essential to focus on improving efficiency and effectiveness.
+Good Governance and Public Participation Promoting democracy and sound governance Inclusive Sound governance In order to have open and transparent decision-making and sound governance practices in the district it will be essential to focus on improving efficiency and effectiveness.
 Improved effectiveness and efficiency within the district area will advance the utilisation and allocation of financial resources: